 We find that the seasonal variability of phytoplankton propagates up the food chain and is reflected in trophodynamics and ecosystem functioning.
 In particular, zooplankton and organic matter within the water column mirror the seasonal cycle of phytoplankton.
 Finally, export and export efficiency are well-correlated with the MLD over the course of the annual cycle.
 Given that changes in MLD are correlated to many ecosystem components related to plankton ecosystem functioning, we argue for a more thorough understanding of the interactions behind the mixed layer and upwelling dynamics, along with food web processes.
-A impact of the seasonal paradox on the ecosystem.
-In particular effects on the trophic transfer of energy through the
+A better understanding of how the interplay of MLD and upwelling impacts the ecosystem in the contemporary PUS will ultimately help to better project how coastal upwelling ecosystems, and in particular the Peruvian system, may vary under climate change.

-- 390 plankton food web to higher trophic levels such as fish will determine ecosystem functions like trophic transfer efficiency, fish production, and ultimately potentially fisheries yields.
-Thus, a better understanding of how the interplay of MLD and upwelling impacts the ecosystem in the contemporary PUS will ultimately help to better project how coastal upwelling ecosystems, and in particular the Peruvian system, may vary under climate change. - Phytoplankton will inevitably be influenced by climate change, responding to changes in the biotic and abiotic environment.
-395 Impacts in a changing climate will arise from changes in stratification and upwelling, that further lead to shifting growth conditions due to changes of light, temperature and nutrients (Behrenfeld, 2014).
+Phytoplankton will inevitably be influenced by climate change, responding to changes in the biotic and abiotic environment.
+Impacts in a changing climate will arise from changes in stratification and upwelling, that further lead to shifting growth conditions due to changes of light, temperature and nutrients (Behrenfeld, 2014).
 A recent regional modelling study (Echevin et al., 2020) projects a weak decrease in upwelling along with increasing stratification in the PUS due to climate change.
 Our results suggest that the decreasing upwelling and increasing stratification will both contribute to an increase in surface phytoplankton, in agreement with the findings of Echevin et al. (2020).
-While a reduction of upwelling might lead to a reduced - 400 supply of nutrients, the region is far from being nutrient limited.
+While a reduction of upwelling might lead to a reduced supply of nutrients, the region is far from being nutrient limited.
 Therefore, a reduction in upwelling could rather have an effect via temperature, reducing the cooling effect of upwelled waters.
 We hypothesise that the coastal region would experience more phytoplankton growth and biomass buildup with a reduction of upwelling, due to warmer surface waters and weaker offshore advection compared to the current environmental situation.
-According Moreover, according to our results, shoaling of the mixed layer will be more relevant than a decrease in upwelling intensity, reducing the dilution of phytoplankton and the light - 405 limitation in austral winter.
+According to our results, shoaling of the mixed layer will be more relevant than a decrease in upwelling intensity, reducing the dilution of phytoplankton and the light limitation in austral winter.
 This could possibly lead to an attenuation of the seasonal paradox in the future.
 As export and export efficiency are also regulated by MLD dynamics, we expect not only enhanced export but also an increase in the fraction of primary production that is transported to the deep ocean under global warming.